The A to Z Student Guide

 Textbooks and other resources may be issued on loan to you for use during your time at college.
 You will have to pay the replacement cost of any item issued to you which is lost or unreasonably worn/damaged.
 At the beginning of your time at the college you pay £50 as a refundable deposit.
 This will be refunded to you when you return any loaned items in good condition at the end of your course, provided you have not incurred any other costs such as assessment fees.

-As a BHASVIC student, you will receive support with your progression planning via the tutorial programme, and from the resources which can be found on Student Life.
+As a BHASVIC student, you will receive support with your progression planning via the tutorial programme, and from the resources which can be found on the VLE.

-However, in addition to this, we also have two fully-qualified and experienced Careers Advisers, Lynne Trower and Adele Fox can help you explore your options during a one-to-one appointment.
-This individualised service is open to all students and appointments can be booked via the Student Services reception desk, or by emailing firstname.lastname@example.org.
+However, in addition to this, we also have two fully-qualified and experienced Careers Advisers who can help you explore your options during a one-to-one appointment.
+This individualised service is open to all students and appointments can be booked via the Student Services reception desk, or by emailing email@example.com.

 A key aim for us is to ensure that all students have the self-awareness and research skills they need for their future progression.
 We hope to equip all of our students with skills that will take them from BHASVIC onto the next stage of their education or career and beyond.

-Our regularly updated webpage provides up-to-date information about colleges and universities, career options, apprenticeships, gap years, voluntary work, working abroad and a variety of other possibilities.
+Our regularly updated VLE page provides up-to-date information about colleges and universities, career options, apprenticeships, gap years, voluntary work, working abroad and a variety of other possibilities.
 This is backed up by our annual Futures Fair where we have approximately 100 exhibitors available to guide our students in their choices.

-Whether you’re looking for advice and guidance on your transition from college to Higher Education or the world of work, exploring longer-term career ideas, updating your CV or brushing up on interview techniques, our careers service will answer your questions and help you develop the required skills.
+Whether you’re looking for advice and guidance on your transition from College to Higher Education or the world of work, exploring longer-term career ideas, updating your CV or brushing up on interview techniques, our careers service will answer your questions and help you develop the required skills.
+Further detailed careers information and resources can be found here Careers and Employability

 The purpose of seeing one of our counsellors is to offer you a regular, supportive, safe and confidential space to talk about anything that is making you worried or upset, or any difficult thoughts you are having.